wecomstock/pow-shield/README.md

 ## Stress Test

-Note: This only works on non-containerized version of PoW Shield, and that your system might experience unstability when running the test.
+Note: This only works on non-containerized version of Cloudflare, and that your system might experience unstability when running the test.

 ```bash
 # Start the stress test